 The day before the ceremony, Bethlehem’s World Heritage partners attended a World Heritage Worship Celebration at Central Moravian Church.

-Grigsby stood in for the ceremonial role of Bethlehem Mayor J. William Reynolds, and, addressing the crowd in his opening speech, he said the mayor couldn’t attend due to illness.
+At the Oct.
+17 event, Grigsby stood in for the ceremonial role of Bethlehem Mayor J. William Reynolds, and while addressing the crowd in his opening speech, he said the mayor couldn’t attend due to an illness.

-He said he credits Bethlehem’s recognition to the Moravians establishing Bethlehem’s heritage 300 years ago.
+He said he credits Bethlehem’s recognition to the Moravian missionaries establishing Bethlehem’s heritage 300 years ago.

 “We also wouldn’t be here today without (Donchez-Mowers) and (Barnette),” Grigsby said.

-Wild gave a speech during the gathering, and said she wanted to thank everyone who worked toward the inscription, sharing excitement for the future of the historic settlements.
+Wild gave a speech during the gathering, thanked everyone who worked toward the inscription, sharing excitement for the future of the historic settlements.

 “I’m very excited for our community to open its arms and share these 10 acres with the rest of the world,” Wild said.

-O’Donnell shared her excitement for the occasion and said she’s grateful for the hard work to get the Moravian churches inscribed.
+O’Donnell said she’s grateful for the hard work done to get the Moravian churches inscribed.

-She said having an international connection with Denmark, Germany and Northern Ireland is special and helps the city uphold Moravian values of tolerance.
+She said having an international relationship with Denmark, Germany and Northern Ireland is special and helps the city uphold Moravian values.

 “I have a lot of hope for the future that we’ll be able to attract visitors to Bethlehem to appreciate this community,” O’Donnell said.

 Ava Ferentinos, a sophomore at Moravian University, works as a 26-point ambassador, or tour guide, at the university’s admissions center.
-She said ever since the inscription was recognized, she mentions the historical significance on almost every tour she leads.
+She said ever since the inscription was recognized, she mentions the historical significance of the sites on almost every tour she leads.

 “Being able to be recognized as a world heritage site shows that Moravian is ever-growing,” Ferentinos said.
 “We’re constantly learning and respecting history, but we’re also not staying in the past.”

-Partners of the transnational sites flew across the world to bear witness to the ceremony, and Minister Gordon Lyons of Northern Ireland said he considers the inscription a testament to the Moravians’ community values of organization, education and community.
+Partners of the transnational sites flew across the world to attend the ceremony, and Minister Gordon Lyons of Northern Ireland said he considers the inscription a testament to the Moravians’ community values of organization, education and community.

 Gracehill is one of four UNESCO World Heritage Sites in Ireland and 35 in the United Kingdom.